Denoising Orientation Maps edit page

 At the first glance, the orientation data look not noisy at all.
 However, if we look at orientation changes within the grains the noise we become clearly visible.
 To do so we colorize the orientation data with respect to their misorientation to the grain mean orientation

-% the axisAngleColorKey colorizes misorientation according to their axis
+% the axisAngleColorKey colorizes misorientation according to their axis and angle

 colorKey = axisAngleColorKey;